 On April 19, 2012, the Company announced that it had received the results of a revised Preliminary Economic Assessment dated effective April 17, 2012 (the "April 2012 PEA") for its Dewey-Burdock Project.
 The PEA was prepared in accordance with National Instrument 43-101 by SRK Consulting (U.S.), Inc. ("SRK") and Lyntek Incorporated ("Lyntek").
+SRK and Lyntek are based in Lakewood, Colorado and are well known as providers of a full range of engineering and construction services for the global uranium sector.

-(An Exploration Stage Company) MANAGEMENT DISCUSSION AND ANALYSIS (March 1, 2013)
+(An Exploration Stage Company) MANAGEMENT DISCUSSION AND ANALYSIS (November 8, 2013)